Why You Should Start Journaling

 - 365 Tao: Daily Meditations - Ming-Dao Deng

-I hope you enjoy the daily practice of Journalling, and I'm confident that by the end of the one year of journalling, you'll see how immensely valuable it is.
+I hope you enjoy the daily practice of Journaling, and I'm confident that by the end of the one year of journaling, you'll see how immensely valuable it is.
 I do a yearly review after finishing the journal, so I can find habits that I need to improve, or enjoyable things that I hadn't thought I appreciated that much.

-If you haven't started journalling daily, this is your chance to get this great habit going.
-Get your interactive digital Journal here.
+If you haven't started journaling daily, this is your chance to get this great habit going

 I'm looking forward to your feedback!